JCGrant/barclays-balance-fetcher/README.md

 ```
 {
   "id": "XXXXXXXXXXXXXXXXXXXX",
-  "appendColumn": "X"
+  "appendColumns": ["X", "X"]
 }
 ```

 Where:

 - `id` is id of your spreadsheet, found in the url of your sheet: https://docs.google.com/spreadsheets/d/XXXXXXXXXXXXXXXXXXXX/edit#gid=0
-- `appendColumn` is the column you want the values to be added to each time you run the script.
+- `appendColumns` is a list of columns you want the balances to be added to each time you run the script.
+This must be less than or equal to the number of accounts you have.

 Edit the all the fields with your respective values.